We just launched our startup equity calculator! Get clarity on how to address startup equity in a prenup

 Jason’s Perspective - Keep Everything Separate

-Neptune Insight: Jason can include a spousal support waiver in the prenup, but enforceability isn’t guaranteed as some states are more stringent than others.
-Judges often review the clause to make sure it is fair and lawful at the time of divorce, not just at the time the agreement was signed.
+Neptune Insight: Spousal support waivers can be included in a prenup, but enforceability isn’t guaranteed as some states, including California, are more stringent than others.
+Judges often review the clause to make sure it is fair and lawful, at the time of divorce, not just at the time the agreement is signed.

-Katie and Jason had very different perspectives on money but instead of ending their family planning, the conversations regarding their prenup became the catalyst for the rest of their lives together.
+Both Katie and Jason’s perspectives on money differed quite a bit due to their lived experiences, but instead of ending their cannonball run, the conversations regarding their prenup became the catalyst for the partnership they would build.

 What We Did Next